 What if there was a way to automate or facilitate this integration?
 Is it possible through the information generated by the device to discover what type of device that is, what steps are necessary to establish communication, and how to integrate it seamlessly in our own application's device catalog?
 The aim of this thesis work is to identify and study the communication of the different devices on the market.
 It is also an objective to search through device information in order to create ways to automate the integration of any new device.

-To conclude, this study aims to answer two fundamental questions: Can we ease or even automate the integration of new devices on a home network control application?
-Can this automation be applied on top of an existent device integration platform?
+This study aims to answer two fundamental questions: Can we ease or even automate the integration of new devices on a home network?
+Can this automation be applied on top of the current configuration system?